virtualsecureplatform/TFHEpp/docs/GL.md

 StC measures 32.7 seconds.
 That host-specific profile gives a roughly 27--28 minute component projection.
 Other CPUs should benchmark both physical-core and SMT worker counts; no topology-dependent limit is hard-coded.

+With `OMP_NUM_THREADS=32 OMP_PROC_BIND=spread OMP_PLACES=cores` and the
+execution options above, a production-shape batch of 256 MaskedColumn plus one-stage HMux factors took 4.99 seconds, versus 6.39 seconds for the fused 32-worker loop (21.9% faster).
+Tiles of 128 and 64 took 5.35 and 5.42 seconds.
+The benchmark uses a synthetic one-stage key; extrapolating the separately measured three-stage n512 schedule suggests a roughly 22% reduction in the sparse-factor phase, not a measured full-bootstrap runtime.
+Run the tuning benchmark with `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`.

 These are component projections, not measured end-to-end runtimes.
 The full 7.88 GiB production key has deliberately not been generated merely to obtain